On the stability, complexity, and distribution of similarity classes of the longest edge bisection process for triangles: Introduction

 This theorem immediately implies Stynes' result, stating that the area of any initial triangle $z$ gets filled with triangles that belong to terminal quadruples (see~\cite[Corollary 2]{Styn80}).
-Furthermore, Theorem~\ref{thm:occupying_area} exhibits the precise distribution vector at every step and the rate of convergence.
+Furthermore, Theorem~\ref{thm:occupying_area} provides the precise distribution vector at every step and the rate of convergence.

-It follows that the number of triangle shapes that one sees is essentially $4q(z)$ and not $l(z)$.
-For instance, taking an acute isosceles triangle with apex angle $\alpha$ we have $l(z)=\Theta\left(\log\left(\frac{1}{\alpha}\right)\right)$~\cite[Lemma~2]{GutiGR07}, while according to Theorem~\ref{thm:q(z)=1} below we have $q(z)=1$.
+It follows that the number of triangle shapes that one sees is essentially $4q(z)$ rather than $l(z)$.
+For instance, taking an acute isosceles triangle with apex angle $\alpha$ we have $l(z)=\Theta\left(\log\left(\frac{1}{\alpha}\right)\right)$ (see ~\cite[Lemma~2]{GutiGR07} for the upper bound, and the lower bound is obtained by inspecting the function $L$ in region $\III$), while according to Theorem~\ref{thm:q(z)=1} below we have $q(z)=1$.
 In general, the following theorems shed light on the quantity $q(z)$, for $z$ in the different regions.

 \begin{theorem} For every $z\in \I\cup \II\cup\III\cup\IV$ we have $q(z)=1$. \end{theorem}